nanoporetech/pomoxis/docs/examples.rst

         -o  output folder (default: assm).
         -p  output file prefix (default: reads).
         -t  number of minimap and racon threads (default: 1).
+        -c  trim adapters from reads prior to everything else.
+        -e  error correct longest e% of reads prior to assembly.
     -i must be specified.

 For E.coli on a computer with 16 CPUs this should take around 5 minutes for a 50-fold coverage dataset.

 When a reference fasta is provided, a reference-guided consensus is generated instead of a de novo assembly.

+The options `-c` and `-e` can be used to improve the assembly quality at the expense of speed (particularly `-e`).

 Distributed basecalling
 -----------------------